The Wild Images Team

 Luke has spent considerable amount of time in the Brazilian Pantanal photographing Jaguars, Giant Otters, Giant Anteaters and many other creatures.
 Both a Canon and a Sony mirrorless user, Luke loves sharing his passion with others and is a great companion and photo guide.Read More

-Pete lives in Lancashire, England with his partner Nina and sons Jack and Josh, and is a regular and well-respected senior leader for both Wild Images and its sister operation Birdquest.
+Pete lives in Lancashire, England with his partner Nina and sons Jack and Josh, and is a Wild Images tour leader.
 He has been birdwatching for as long as he can remember, growing up on the North Kent Marshes and at Dungeness.
-After graduating in […]Read More
+After graduating in Environmental Science at the University of East Anglia in 1987 […]Read More

 János has been a keen birder from the age of 10.
 János (pronounced ‘Yanosh’) speaks fluent English, has a degree in Ecology from the University of Debrecen and is now doing post-graduate research on the ecology of aquatic birds (especially shorebirds, on which he has published a number of scientific papers).Read More